roozbehk/til/powershell/MountNetworkDrives.md

 # Powershell-MountDrives

 After you enable PowerShell remoting on the client machines.
+(Windows 8/8.1/10)

 Run Mount_Drives.bat
 This will copy Mount_Drives.vbs into c:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp on all the client machine.